Secure your PaperCut NG/MF server

 Once a self-signed certificate is installed on the server, now you can automatically redirect clients towards secure HTTPS connections so that their connection is encrypted by default.

 What can go wrong?
 If you don’t have a proper and working certificate installed on your PaperCut server or if it expires and this settings is enabled then clients will suddenly stop being able to connect to the server, and users browsing to the web interface of the server will get an error message in the browser suggesting that the server is untrusted.
+Furthermore, if you enable this setting on your PaperCut server it will also be inherited on any Site Servers.
+This means it is also necessary to install and test a valid signed certificate on any PaperCut Site Servers as well, otherwise MFDs may be unable to securely connect to the server.

 Prevent PaperCut from allowing connections with devices and clients which use weak ciphers and insecure protocols that are vulnerable to being intercepted and decrypted.